evert-arias/evert-arias/README.md

 #### 🚘 Vehicle bus enthusiast

-I enjoy reverse engineering of cars data and development of automotive electronics modules.
+I enjoy reverse engineering of cars data and development of automotive electronics modules

 #### 💬 Ask me about